BartlomiejPecko/Custom_Entity_Mod_for_Minecraft_using_Forge_and_Gradle/README.md

 Item: xenotime
 mined from xenotime ore, only using diamond pickaxe.

-Block: xenotime ore
+Block: xenotime ore,
 found below y=8, very rare.

-Entity: nox entity
+Entity: Nox entity,
 after taming with snowball behaves similar to wolves. crafted using xenotime in the middle and blaze rods all around it.